 On these mechanical three-reel machines, players would win by lining up 7s, fruit symbols, or BAR symbols on horizontal or diagonal paylines.
 Though more complex video slots now dominate casino floors, these old-school reel slots still have a strong following.

 The versions you see today are almost completely electronic.
-They might still have motorized reels and a lever to pull, but these are for novelty and are unnecessary for the game to function.
+They might still have motorized reels and a lever to pull, but only for novelty and not for the game to function.

-Online, casinos use video game technology to offer classic slots on their gambling websites.
+Online, casinos use video game technology to offer classic slots on their websites.